mehmetc/solis/README.md

 ![Template model](./test/resources/data/t.png)

+This is simple template exclusively used for testing.
 ### Google Sheet [model](https://docs.google.com/spreadsheets/d/1vi2U9Gpgu9mA6OpvrDBWRg8oVKs6Es63VyLDIKFNWYM/edit#gid=577648221)

 #### Tabs
-- _PREFIXES: a list of ontologies and prefixes
+- _PREFIXES: a list of ontologies and prefixes used
   - Base: All entities defined under this URI.
 Selected by '*'
   - Prefix: prefix of ontology
   - URI: URI of ontology